hho-1/search-image-from-api-react/README.md

 - Getting data from unsplash and printing it to the screen
 - Reaching parent from a child element in ReactJS

-### Followimg topics have been covered:
+### Following topics have been covered:
 - ReactJS useState
 - Axios
 - Async, await
 - map function for reading many elements of an array
 - React Forms
 - CSS
 - HTML
+- JS

 ### Project Result is accessible at https://dulcet-eclair-4b5d27.netlify.app